CloudBoltSoftware/magic-cli/README.md

 ````

 ## Installation
-This repository includes a Makefile that will install `magic-cli` and all of its subcommands into `/usr/local/bin`:
+This repository includes a Makefile that will install `c` and all of its subcommands into `/usr/local/bin`:

 ````bash
 $ make install
 ````

-You can also use it to uninstall `magic-cli`:
+You can also use it to uninstall `c`:

 ````bash
 $ make uninstall